-11. Leave of Absence (without Salary)
+J. Leave of Absence

-Leave of absence without compensation may be granted at the discretion of the President for good cause to any full-time employee after the employee has been employed for not less than one (1) year.
-Failure to abide by the terms of a leave of absence or to return to work as agreed will be considered a resignation.
+Leave of absence without compensation may be granted at the discretion of the president for good cause to any faculty after employment by the university for not less than one (1) year.
+Failure to abide by the term of a leave of absence or to return to work as agreed will be considered a resignation.
 Good cause includes the employee's desire to be with a newborn or newly adopted child.

 When on leave of absence without pay, an employee may continue to participate in certain employee benefit programs, such as the group health insurance plan.
-The employee must pay the total cost of participation while on leave without pay.
-The employee is responsible for making arrangements with both the insurance company and the human resources office so that benefits can continue during the absence.
+The total cost of participation while on leave without pay must be paid by the employee.
+The employee is responsible for making arrangements with both the insurance company and the office of human resources so that benefits can continue during the absence.

-12. Educational Benefits for Employees
+K. Educational Benefits for Employees

 Following one year of employment, full-time employees of the university may take up to a maximum of 2 courses of undergraduate course work per trimester tuition-free with the approval of their supervisor.
 Master's level courses will receive a tuition waiver of 50%.
-No benefit is available at the specialist or doctoral levels.
-The employee will be responsible for all applicable fees and courses must be taken at times other than scheduled work hours.
-The employee's supervisor must approve and sign the tuition waiver form.
-Tuition waiver forms are located in the human resources office or the SaderNet website and must be submitted to the human resources office prior to each registration.
-In rare cases where the university requests the employee to complete advanced coursework, full tuition waiver may be granted.
-Full tuition waiver must be approved by the President and the employee required to complete three years of service to the university following completion of the program.
+No benefit is available at the specialist of doctoral levels.
+The employee will be responsible for all applicable fees and courses must be taken at time other than scheduled work hours.
+The employee's supervisor and the vice president for academic affairs or the president must approve and sign the tuition waiver form.
+Tuition waiver forms are located in the office of human resources, or on Sadernet, and must be submitted to the financial aid office prior to each registration.
+In rare cases where the university requests the employee to complete advanced coursework full tuition waiver maybe granted.
+Full tuition waivers must be approved by the president and the employee is required to complete three years service to the university following completion of the program.

-Under certain circumstances, a maximum of one (1) course may be taken during regularly scheduled working time provided: (1) the course is necessary for degree completion; (2) such action is recommended by the employee's supervisor and approved by the Vice President for Academic Affairs and the Provost; and (3) time away from work is made up on the day work is missed either by lengthening the daily work schedule or during the lunch hour, or by working weekends.
+Under certain circumstances, a maximum of one (1) course may be taken during regularly scheduled working time provided (1) the course is necessary for degree completion; (2) such action is recommended by the employee's supervisor and approved by the vice president for academic affairs and the provost; and (3) time away from work is made up on the day work is missed either by lengthening the daily work schedule or during the lunch hour, or by working weekends.

 Employees must meet all regular admission requirements for either undergraduate or graduate admission.
-If the employee is seeking a degree, the employee must maintain an "overall" 2.0 GPA to continue the free educational benefit.
+If the employee is seeking a degree, the employee must maintain and "overall" 2.0 GPA to continue the free education benefit.
 An employee who fails to maintain the required overall GPA will not receive the free courses until such time as the employee's overall GPA meets the 2.0 minimum.

-In accordance with Internal Revenue Service Code, Section 117, the cost of graduate tuition is considered a taxable fringe benefit and must be processed through payroll where FICA, Federal and State tax will be withheld.
+In accordance with Internal Revenue Service Code, Section 117, the cost of graduate tuition is considered a table fringe benefit and must be processed through payroll where FICA, Federal and State tax will be withheld.